What is Time for Geography?

 My video has a poor resolution.
 What should I do?

-Time for Geography uses the Vimeo video streaming, which adapts the resolution of the video depending on the speed of your internet connection.
+Time for Geography video streaming adapts the resolution of the video depending on the speed of your internet connection.
 You can increase the resolution by clicking on the HD pop-up menu at the bottom of the video player.
 However, if your connection speed is slow, the video may pause to buffer.
 If this happens, try reducing the resolution again.